Heat

 A body of mass 200 g is heated for 30 seconds by an energy source that provides a power of 210 W at a constant rate.
 Given the graph of temperature as a function of time, determine the heat capacity of the body, knowing that 1 cal = 4.2 J.

-Determine the heat required to convert 100 g of ice at −10 °C in 100 g of steam at 100 °C. Also, plot a graph of the temperature as a function of the quantity of heat of the phase changes.
+Determine the heat required to convert 100 g of ice at −10 °C in 100 g of steam at 100 °C. Also, plot a temperature graph as a function of the quantity of heat of the phase changes.
 Data:

 specific heat of ice: ci = 0.5 cal/g°C;